zacharyjacquesgray/BiasedYesNo/README.md

 > The general idea is that for every 10 friends you ask a yes/no question, maybe 7 will say 'yes' but 3 will say 'no'.
 In this case the Biased Yes/No app will then be set with a probability of 70% (depending on the question) as opposed to just 50%.

-> In time, the app is to take user input and use this to converge the biasedness to a general concensus.
+> In time, the app is to take user input and use this to converge the biasedness to a general concensus for each search term.
+Additionally will use these statistics to predict biased responses for new input terms.